ikmb/ngs-qc/README.md

 # ngs-qc
 QC tools for new sequencing runs (FastQC, FastQ Screen, MultiQC Report)

+## Setup instructions

+This pipeline retrieves project-specific information from the CCGA Order tool.
+Make sure the environment variable "LIMS_TOKEN" is set to the authetication token for the order tool.

 ## Usage instructions

 This pipeline is currently configured to run on the IKMB DX Cluster.
 To start the pipeline, you need: